dotBunny/VSCode/README.md

 I would suggest installing the latest package available at the [Mono Project](http://www.mono-project.com/download/).
 Don't worry it will not mess with Unity.

 ### Installation
 It is important to make sure that the `VSCode.cs` file is placed under an `Editor` folder in the project.
-An example of this arrangement would be placing the file in `/Assets/Plugins/Editor/dotBunny`.
+An example of this arrangement would be placing the file in `/Assets/Plugins/Editor/VSCode.cs`.
+By default it has its own folder structure which does this for you.

 ### Unity Asset Store Package
 A UAS packaged version of the plugin is [available](http://u3d.as/jmM) for your consumption.